techone --service=erp-integration

 Integrating ERP with E-commerce, CRM and Other Systems

 An ERP system without connections to surrounding systems loses a large part of its potential.
 Most companies today run an e-shop, CRM, WMS, time tracking or accounting software alongside their ERP, and data between them is often transferred manually or via Excel exports.
-Proper integration eliminates these silos and creates a single, consistent data environment.
+Proper integration eliminates this.
+An order placed in the e-shop flows through the warehouse and invoicing without a single manual step.

 The most common integration scenario is connecting ERP with an e-shop: synchronizing the product catalog, prices and stock levels from ERP to the e-shop, and transferring orders back to ERP for fulfillment.
 An order placed by a customer in the e-shop is automatically reflected in the warehouse, logistics and invoicing without a single manual step.